-1.4 SIT 185
+1.4 SIT 185 and SIT 985

-Because of its nature, examples for SIT 185 are presented differently than examples for other SIT messages and shows only the content as it would be displayed or printed at the receiving agency.
+Because of their nature, examples for SIT 185 and SIT 985 are presented differently from examples for other SIT messages and show only the content as it would be displayed or printed at the receiving agency.
+The optional SIT header and SIT footer are omitted from these examples sent by MCCs.